-Despite being a rather clear-cut definition, there are a lot of serious traveller who take a wider definition on travel, adding the official non-member states of Palestine and Vatican city for example (both non-member UN observer states) are often counted as well.
+Despite being a rather clear-cut definition, there are a lot of travellers who use a wider definition on travel, adding the official non-member states of Palestine and Vatican city for example (both non-member UN observer states) are often counted as well.
 Adding the disputed territories of Taiwan, Western Sahara and Kosovo makes the total number of ‘countries’ in the world 198.
-This is a statistic often seen on the Internet.

 But it does not end there.
 According to my own spreadsheet there are numerous of disputed and contested regions in the world.
 Abkhazia, Transnistria, Tibet, Northern Cyprus and Kashmir are just a few mentioned there.
 This way you can easily reach 210+.

 Then there is a whole range of institutions all using different methods of counting countries and territories.
 A brief yet non-exhaustive overview:

 - The British Foreign and Commonwealth office says there are 226 countries or territories in the world

 - FIFA recognises 211 national associations (of which 26 are no UN member states)